Glycogen in humans: structure, role, localization, and energy yield

 • several regulatory proteins, such as:

-• laforin and phosphoprotein phosphatase 1 or PP1 (EC 3.1.3.17);
+• laforin and phosphoprotein phosphatase 1 (PP1; EC 3.1.3.17);

 • phosphorylase kinase (EC 2.7.11.19) and AMPK (EC 2.7.11.31);

-• malin or E3-ubiquitin ligase (EC 2.3.2.27), which binds to glycogen via laforin, and TRIM7.
+• malin, or E3-ubiquitin ligase (EC 2.3.2.27), which binds glycogen via laforin and TRIM7.[30]

-Glycogen metabolism: the constructive phase
+Glycogen metabolism: the synthetic phase

-Its synthesis takes place in the cytosol, appears to be associated with actin filament, and can occur from glucose derived from dietary carbohydrates, or from glucose from noncarbohydrate precursors, such as lactate and alanina.
+Glycogen is stored in cells during times of nutritional abundance.
+Its synthesis takes place in the cytosol, appears to be associated with actin filaments, and can occur from glucose derived from dietary carbohydrates or from glucose produced from noncarbohydrate precursors such as lactate and alanine.[3][32]

 Glycogen metabolism: the degradative phase

-Unlike glycogen synthesis, the catabolic or degradative phase of glycogen metabolism occurs both in the cytosol and in the lysosomes, but through different metabolic pathways.
+Unlike glycogen synthesis, the catabolic or degradative phase of glycogen metabolism occurs both in the cytosol and in lysosomes, but through different metabolic pathways.
+Glycogenolysis is associated with the endoplasmic and sarcoplasmic reticulum and releases glucose for energy.[38][39]

-Glycogenolysis is associated with the endoplasmic and sarcoplasmic reticulum, and releases glucose for energy.
-Reactions catalyzed by glycogen phosphorylase, alpha-(1,4)-glucan-6-glycosyltransferase, and amylo-alfa-(1,6)-glucosidase or debranching enzyme lead to the release of glucose 1-phosphate, for about 90 percent, and free glucose, the remaining 10 percent.
-In skeletal muscle cell, hexokinase activity is so high that any free glucose molecule is immediately phosphorylated to glucose 6-phosphate, which cannot diffuse out of the cell.
-In hepatocytes, kidney cortex cells and enterocytes, having the gluconeogenic pathway, glucose 6-phosphatase (EC 3.1.3.9) catalyzes the dephosphorylation of glucose 6-phosphate, resulting from isomerization of glucose 1-phosphate, to glucose that can leave the cell and help regulate blood glucose levels.
+In skeletal muscle cells, hexokinase activity is so high that any free glucose molecule is immediately phosphorylated to G6P, which cannot diffuse out of the cell.
+In hepatocytes, kidney cortex cells, and enterocytes, where the gluconeogenic pathway operates, glucose 6-phosphatase (EC 3.1.3.9) catalyzes the dephosphorylation of G6P (derived from the isomerization of G1P) to free glucose, which can then leave the cell and help regulate blood glucose levels.[40]

 Lysosomal degradation